juangh15/praxis-frontend/docker_config/README.md

 * "gildedfront": The name of the image builded.

 ##### EXPLANATION OF THE "--env" (environment variables):
-* "API_URL=api-container" : IP of the API to which the frontend will connect, in this case "api-container" is used because it is the name of the API container within the "backend_net" network.
+* "API_IP=api-container" : IP of the API to which the frontend will connect, in this case "api-container" is used because it is the name of the API container within the "backend_net" network.
+* "API_PORT=8080" : Port of the API to which the frontend will connect.

 #### 3 - Verify that the container is running:
 Wait a few minutes and the API will be exposed to the web address: